 So yes, this is a major upgrade in my opinion.
-And personally, it does not bother me having the need to attach an adapter and a filter on it.
-Most street photographers take pride in customizing and accessorizing their cameras, so most will have a filter attached, most will have a lens hood of some sort.
+And personally, it does not bother me to have the need to attach an adapter and a filter to it.
+Most street photographers take pride in customizing and accessorizing their cameras, so most will have a filter attached and most will have a lens hood of some sort.

 I personally live inside the viewfinder, that's the main reason why I use a rangefinder-style camera, to begin with.
-But Having a tilting LCD screen is a great feature, even if I don't use it that often.
+But Having a tilting LCD screen is a great feature to have, even if I don't use it that often.

-Having a selfish mindset of "I don't use this" So it shouldn’t be on the camera is just absurd, the screen gives you an extra degree of flexibility that goes in line with the point of the camera.
-Making street photography or event photography more accessible than ever.
+Having a selfish mindset of "I don't use this, So it shouldn’t be on the camera" is just absurd, the screen gives you an extra degree of flexibility that goes in line with the point of the camera.
+Making street photography, travel photography or event photography more accessible than ever.

-They added touch gestures to replace the D-pad, I personally dislike this, I buy this camera for the controls, the knobs and dials, not for navigating menus and touchscreen functions, I rather control my focus point with the control stick, But that's just my preference.
+The D-pad has been replaced with touch gestures and I personally dislike this.
+I buy this camera for the physical controls, the knobs and dials, not for navigating menus and touchscreen functions, I rather control my focus point with the control stick, But that's just my preference.

-This is one of the key selling points of the Fujifilm cameras, and some simulations seem to be locked by generations of cameras, and since this is the same sensor of the X-T3, they added Eterna and the new Classic Negative.
+This is one of the key selling points of the Fujifilm cameras, and some simulations seem to be locked by generations of cameras, and since this is the same sensor as the X-T3, they added the Eterna film simulation and the new Classic Negative film simulation.

-I don't love the fact that they removed the D-pad, but it allows more room for my hand to properly grip the camera, so that's not too bad, the grip is ever so slightly thicker, easier to hold, but not by much.
+I don't love the fact that they removed the D-pad, but it allows more room for my hand to properly grip the camera, so that's not too bad, the grip is ever so slightly thicker and easier to hold, but not by much.

 A Few Things I Don't Like